 "The money's going to run out because it's not being handled correctly," said Janis.
 "Always know what you have.
 You can't assume someone somewhere is looking out for your best interest."

-Adding an an authorized user to your credit cards is risky and could lead you to the poor house.
-Unlike a joint account holder who is also responsible for repaying debt, an authorized user has the right to spend to the end but isn't responsible for paying 1 cent.
+Adding an authorized user to your credit cards is risky and could send you to the poorhouse.
+Unlike a joint account holder who is also responsible for repaying debt, an authorized user has the right to spend to the end, but isn't responsible for paying 1 cent.
 You're on the hook for all bills.

 High-profile murder trials can leave a person broke.
-Two years after being acquitted in 2011 for the murder of her daughter, Casey Anthony reportedly filed for bankruptcy.
-Anthony said she was being supported by “the kindness of others” and donations from strangers, reported ABC News.
+After being acquitted in 2011 for the murder of her daughter, Casey Anthony reportedly filed for bankruptcy.

 43. Investing in Penny Stocks

-All investments have risks, but with penny stocks the risk level is akin to gambling.
-Timothy Skyes is a seasoned trader who turned $12,415 to $1.65 million, according to Forbes.
+All investments have risks, but if you invest in penny stocks, the risk level is akin to gambling.
+Timothy Sykes is a seasoned trader who turned $12,415 to $1.65 million, according to Forbes.
 But even he admitted on his own website to losing his money roughly 30 percent of the time.

 Medical bills wreak havoc on people's finances, especially those who have chronic and debilitating conditions.
-Many people who are overwhelmed by their medical debt run through their savings, turn to credit and take out loans trying to manage their households and health care.
-Despite their efforts, they might still end up broke.
+When paying such debts, it's easy to run through savings, turn to credit and take out loans.
+Despite your efforts, you might still end up broke.

 45. Not Having Savings

-If a $400 emergency popped up, 46 percent of people would struggle to pay for it, according to a recent survey by the Federal Reserve.
-And, a recent GOBankingRates.com survey found that 62 percent of Americans have less than $1,000 in savings.
+If a $400 emergency popped up, 46 percent of people would struggle to pay for it, according to a 2016 survey by the Federal Reserve.
+A GOBankingRates survey found that 69 percent of Americans have less than $1,000 in savings.

 A lot of people live on the brink of financial disaster, having little or no savings.
 So it only takes one unexpected expense, such as a major car repair or leaky roof, to push them over the edge.